highscrren-dotcom/paperhands/docs/classes/LiveUtils.md

 Returns the current unrealized PnL as a percentage of the invested cost.

 Calculated relative to the effective (weighted average) entry price.
 Positive for profit, negative for loss.
-Returns null if no pending signal exists.
+Throws if no pending signal exists.

 ### getPositionPnlCost